FSD Logo - White

 Mine clearance

 FSD deminers locate and destroy anti-personnel mines and explosive ordnance, remnants of the Soviet occupation.
-FSD deminers have so far cleared some 3.5 million square metres of former battlefields and minefields.
-This involved neutralising more than 44 000 explosive devices.
+FSD deminers have so far cleared close to 4 million square metres of former battlefields and minefields.
+This involved neutralising more than 45,000 explosive devices.

 Two deminers on the mine clearance line in Afghanistan